claesgill/azure_ml_workshop/README.md

 ### Testing and verifying compute instance
 > :information_source: In this workshop we are using python notebooks to run our code.
 To make notebooks available on our compute instance we need to clone this repository into it.
 We will also run some small test to check that everything works as expected.

-1. In [Azure Machine Learning studio](https://ml.azure.com/), on the **Compute** page for your workspace, view the **Compute instances** tab, and if necessary, click **Refresh** periodically until the compute instance you created in has started.
+1. In [Azure ML studio](https://ml.azure.com/), on the **Compute** page for your workspace, view the **Compute instances** tab, and if necessary, click **Refresh** periodically until the compute instance you created in has started.
 2. Click your compute instance's Jupyter link to open **Jupyter** Notebooks in a new tab.
 3. In the notebook environment, create a new **Terminal**.
 This will open a new tab with a command shell.
-4. The Azure Machine Learning SDK is already installed in the compute instance image, but it's worth ensuring you have the latest version, with the optional packages you'll need in this workshop.
+4. The Azure ML SDK is already installed in the compute instance image, but it's worth ensuring you have the latest version, with the optional packages you'll need in this workshop.
 Enter the following command to update the SDK packages:
 ```sh
 pip install --upgrade azureml-sdk[notebooks,automl,explain]
 ```